 Jim rejoined Johnson & Johnson in 2019 from Bayer Crop Science, where he served as a member of the Executive Leadership Team, Chief Information Officer, and Head of Digital Transformation.
 Before Bayer acquired the company, he held the position of Chief Information Officer at Monsanto for five years.
 Prior to that role, Jim spent nine years working as Vice President and Chief Information Officer for Johnson & Johnson Pharmaceutical, where he advanced technology throughout the company’s Research & Development organization.

 Earlier in his career, Jim led the Research & Development and Commercial IT organizations at Merck.
 Jim began as a bench scientist at SmithKline Beecham before transitioning to IT.
 Throughout his professional life, he has had extensive international experience, including living in the United Kingdom and Germany.

 Jim holds a bachelor’s degree in Bioscience and Biotechnology and a master’s degree in

 Computer Science, both from Drexel University.

-Jim is married and is the proud father of three daughters.
-In his free time, he enjoys running, biking, skiing, scuba diving, and boating, as well as volunteering with United Way Ready by 21 and the American Heart Association.
+Jim, the proud father of three daughters, is married and enjoys running, biking, skiing, scuba diving, and boating in his free time.
+Additionally, he volunteers with United Way Ready by 21 and the American Heart Association.